An effective theory of GW and FJRW invariants of quintics Calabi-Yau manifolds: Introduction

-In the same paper, we constructed the moduli $\cW\lggd$ of the MSP fields of data $g$, $\gamma=(\gamma_1,\cdots,\gamma_\ell)$ and $\bd=(d_0,d_\infty)$, and proved that they are $\GG_m$-DM stacks, have $\GG_m$-equivariant relative perfect obstruction theories, and admit $\GG_m$-invariant cosections (of their their obstruction sheaves) with proper degeneracy loci.
-Applying the cosection localized virtual cycle construction, we obtain (properly supported) $\GG_m$-equivariant cycles $[\cW\lggd]\virtloc$.
+In the same paper, we constructed the moduli $\cW\lggd$ of the MSP fields of data $g$, $\gamma=(\gamma_1,\cdots,\gamma_\ell)$ and $\bd=(d_0,d_\infty)$, and proved that they are $\GG_m$-DM stacks, have $\GG_m$-equivariant relative perfect obstruction theories, and admit $\GG_m$-invariant cosections of their obstruction sheaves with proper degeneracy locus.
+Applying the cosection localized virtual cycle construction, we obtained properly supported $\GG_m$-equivariant cycles $[\cW\lggd]\virtloc$.

 \vsp